hnes/go/README.md

 already helped us tracked down several deep hiden problems in our go applications and achieved more stable and short GC pause latency by fixing them afterwards.

+(You could discuss this feature proposal in this [go issue](https://github.com/golang/go/issues/20792) if you want it in the next release of golang.)

 ## Terminology
 ```
 N        = GOMAXPROCS